-The Crunchy PostgreSQL Operator maintains backwards compatibility to Kubernetes 1.11 and is tested against the following Platforms:
+PGO, the Postgres Operator, is Kubernetes-native and maintains backwards compatibility to Kubernetes 1.11 and is tested is tested against the following platforms:

 - Kubernetes 1.17+

 - Openshift 4.4+

 - OpenShift 3.11

 - Google Kubernetes Engine (GKE), including Anthos

 - Amazon EKS

 - Microsoft AKS

-- VMware Enterprise PKS 1.3+
+- VMware Tanzu

-This list only includes the platforms that the PostgreSQL Operator is specifically tested on as part of the release process: the PostgreSQL Operator works on other Kubernetes distributions as well. ## Storage and more.
-We have had reports of people using the PostgreSQL Operator with other Storage Classes as well.
+This list only includes the platforms that the Postgres Operator is specifically tested on as part of the release process: PGO works on other Kubernetes distributions as well.

-The Crunchy PostgreSQL Operator is tested with a variety of different types of Kubernetes storage and Storage Classes, including:
+PGO, the Postgres Operator, is tested with a variety of different types of Kubernetes storage and Storage Classes, as well as hostPath and NFS.